Favorite Travel Quotes

 Biologists emphasize that although the Porcupine Caribou population is large, drilling would reduce the herd size.
 If that happens, caribou might choose new migration routes, completely bypassing this international group of villages established initially to intercept the herd.

-Stephen Frost Transforms Butchering into Art
+Stephen Frost Makes Butchering into Art

 James insists the Gwich’in people need those caribou.
 Adjusting a pile of caribou antlers, she explains that each family in Arctic Village harvests about 15 caribou a year, as the animals migrate to and from their refuge.
 As in the days of old, the Gwich’in use every single part of the animal.